hfluke/mols/README.md

 ### Constructing my $36 \times 36$ MOLS

 I constructed my Latin squares using several abstract algebra theorems.
 I constructed a finite fields of order 9 and order 4.
 Additionally, I derived opperation tables for both finite fields.
 I was then able to create $n-1$ Latin squares for each finite field using the opperation tables.
 Each $36 \times 36$ MOLS was created by taking the Kronecker product of an order 9 Latin square with an order 4 Latin square.

+If the three Latin squares where overlayed on one another, each combination of numbers -- for example (11, 11, 11) -- would occur exactly once.
+That's 1296 unique tuples!

  I want to thank Dr. David E. Brown for teaching me all the math I needed to know in order to create these Latin squares.